UTM Parameters Best Practices

 What is UTM?

-UTM, also known as Google’s Urchin Tracking Module, is a simple code or tags which are added to the end of the URL to track key information such as a source, medium and the campaign name.
+UTM, also known as Google’s Urchin Tracking Module, is a URL Parameter which is added to the end of the URL to track key information such as a source, medium, campaign name, term and content.

-These simple code snippets do not affect the performance of the page in any way, but when a user clicks on the URL which has UTM parameters embedded in it, these tags are returned to your Google Analytics that enables you to analyze the referral traffic accurately.
+These simple parameter snippets do not affect the performance of the page in any way, but when a user clicks on the URL which has UTM parameters embedded in it, these dimensions are returned to your Google Analytics enabling you to analyze the traffic accurately.

 Here’s an example of a normal URL: